Darth-Coin/BTC-flyers/README.md

 Files are uploaded in final form "pdf" and also in InDesign format (indd) if you want to modify them.
 The pdfs are also not protected so you can edit them directly if you wish.

-There are two types of lyers:
+There are two types of flyers:
 - BTC_brochure_lang = is a short presentation of Bitcoin with resources links
 - I_Dare_You_lang = is a A4 document to be hand over to somebody that you want to dare in a challenge with Bitcoin.